Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 - Anxiety about the future

-Every night, your subconscious relives these associations.
+Every night, your subconscious revives these associations.

 In hotels: Neutral bed = neutral mind.

-Sleep Cycle: The Perfect Environment Simulator
+Sleep Cycle: The perfect environment simulator

 Sleep Cycle doesn't just wake you up smart.

-Create your “personal hotel bubble”:
+Create your personal hotel hive:

-- Detects disruptive ambient noises
+- Detects disruptive environmental noises

 - Automatically adjusts the volume of relaxing sounds

-- Learn your unique “sleep entry” patterns
+- Learn your unique patterns from ientry to dream

 - It suggests the optimal temperature for your specific metabolism

-It's like having a personal night concierge.
+It's like having a personal night janitor.

-ShutEye: The “biological noise” eliminator
+ShutEye: The biological noise eliminator

-ShutEye detects invisible “biological noise”:
+ShutEye detects invisible biological noise:

 - Minor apneas that you don't remember